White House Christmas tree

 The White House Christmas Tree, also known as the Blue Room Christmas Tree, is the official indoor Christmas tree at the residence of the president of the United States, the White House.
-The first indoor Christmas tree was installed in the White House sometime in the 19th century (there are varying claims as to the exact year) and since 1961 the tree has had a themed motif at the discretion of the First Lady of the United States.
+The first indoor Christmas tree was installed in the White House sometime in the 19th century (there are varying claims as to the exact year) and since 1961 the tree has had a themed motif at the discretion of the first lady of the United States.

 History

 President John F. Kennedy and First Lady Jacqueline Kennedy with the first themed Blue Room tree in 1961.

 The 2002 Blue Room Christmas tree.

 First tree

 There are two claims to the "first" genuine White House Christmas tree.
 President Franklin Pierce is said to have had the first indoor Christmas tree at the White House during the 1850s, variously reported as 1853 or 1856.
-More credible sources state that it was, in fact, President Benjamin Harrison's who had the first indoor tree (either in 1888, 1889, or 1891).
+More credible sources state that it was, in fact, President Benjamin Harrison who had the first indoor tree (either in 1888, 1889, or 1891).
 First Lady Caroline Harrison helped decorate the tree, which was installed in the second floor oval parlor, today's Yellow Oval Room.
 There is an 1880 reference to President John Tyler in the 1840s, hosting a children's party at which there was a Christmas tree with gifts.